cheatcode/joystick/README.md

 #### Defining routes for specific HTTP methods

-If you want to define routes in your app that use another HTTP method other than GET, your route can be defined as an object with an accompanying `method` field:
+If you want to define routes in your app that use another HTTP method other than GET, your route can be defined as an object with an accompanying `method` (single HTTP method) or `methods` (multiple HTTP methods) field:

 ```javascript
 import node from "@joystick.js/node";